 Home to the biggest fishing port in the Algarve, the once-sleepy town of Olhão has been transformed in recent years into a major beach resort.

-Just a short distance from Faro, Olhão (pronounced ol-yowng) is perfectly placed for those wanting to explore the Parque Natural da Ria Formosa’s sandy islands, Culatra and Armona.
+Just a short distance from Faro, Olhão (pronounced ol-yowng) is perfectly placed for those wanting to explore Ria Formosa Nature Park’s sandy islands, Culatra and Armona.

 Olhão is a bustling fishing port with a pleasant and active waterfront and a distinctly northern African feel.